Watch Senator Cory Booker’s Emotional Speech Condemning the Health-Care Bill

-On Monday night, Senator Cory Booker held a spontaneous Facebook Live session on the steps of the U.S. Capitol with some of his co-workers: Senators Chuck Schumer, Chris Murphy, and Kirsten Gillibrand, among others.
-The group gathered to talk about the Senate’s new health-care bill, which Majority Leader Mitch McConnell is expected to introduce on the Senate floor; whether or not it gets passed depends on if he can sway his fellow Republicans.
+On Monday night, Senator Cory Booker stopped by the U.S. Capitol for a Facebook live session with some of his co-workers: Senators John Lewis, Chris Murphy, and Kirsten Gillibrand, among others.
+The group gathered to talk about the Senate’s new health-care bill, which Majority Leader Mitch McConnell is expected to introduce on the Senate floor, provided he can sway his fellow Republicans.

-But what started as a chat with some constituents ballooned into an impromptu rally, with onlookers cheering and chanting as Democratic senators took turns denouncing the bill.
-The whole thing culminated with Booker delivering one of his characteristic showstopping speeches based on wording in the Declaration of Independence.
+But what started as a chat with some constituents ballooned into a rally against the bill, with onlookers cheering and chanting as Democratic senators took turns denouncing it.
+The whole thing culminated with Booker delivering one of his characteristic show-stopping speeches based on wording in the U.S. Constitution.

 “[Our] founding fathers were ingenious; they put forth an idea,” he told the crowd.
 “It was an idea that we need each other, that we as a nation could not make it unless we took care of each other.
 It says, ‘We must mutually pledge to each other our lives, our fortunes, and our sacred honor.’
-I’ll tell you right now: This craven, evil bill is not about going together — it’s about leaving people behind,” he continued.
+I’ll tell you right now: this craven, evil bill is not about going together – it’s about leaving people behind,” he continued.
 “Now we have a decision to make:

 What will we do?”
 Watch his entire speech below: